Muhyiddin Yassin: Deputy premiership (2009–2015)

 Muhyiddin was appointed deputy prime minister on 9 April 2009, when Najib took over from Abdullah Ahmad Badawi and unveiled his first Cabinet.

+Muhyidden was appointed Deputy Prime Minister and Minister of Education by Prime Minister Najib Razak in 2009.

 Continuing as Minister for Education, he announced the decision to return to the teaching of mathematics and science in Malay in all government primary and secondary schools.

 Muhyiddin waded into controversy in March 2010 by stating he was "Malay first" rather than "Malaysian first".
 He also said that there is nothing wrong with other races doing the same; for example, the Chinese could claim themselves to be "Chinese first, Malaysian second" and same for the Indians.
 On 13 July 2010, he said that anyone was free to form an association, including Chinese or Indian versions of the Malay rights group Perkasa.
 Prime Minister Najib came to Muhyiddin's defence, denying that his statement was inconsistent with the "1Malaysia" concept promoted by the government.

 Sacked from the cabinet

 During Najib's mid-term Cabinet reshuffle on 28 July 2015, he was dropped from his position as deputy prime minister.
 The dismissal came after Muhyiddin had made public and critical remarks about Najib's handling of the 1Malaysia Development Berhad scandal.
 Najib stated that Muhyiddin's dismissal, and the contemporaneous dismissals of other Ministers who had been critical of his leadership, was to create a more "unified team".
 Muhyiddin remained UMNO deputy president, but after keeping up criticism of UMNO, he was eventually sacked by the party's supreme council in June 2016.
 Muhyiddin remained unrepentant, maintaining that he had never betrayed the party and pledging to continue speaking out.